 The user location takes priority over the system locations, and the case of the names is ignored, so selecting kernels works the same way whether or not the filesystem is case sensitive.
-Since kernelspecs show up in URLs and other places, a kernelspec is required to have a simple name, only containing ASCII letters, ASCII numbers, and the simple separators: - hyphen, . period, underscore.

 Other locations may also be searched if the JUPYTER_PATH environment variable is set.